EA Sports UFC

 EA Sports UFC is a mixed martial arts fighting video game developed in a collaboration between EA Canada and SkyBox Labs, and published by EA Sports for PlayStation 4 and Xbox One.
 It is based on the Ultimate Fighting Championship (UFC) brand and was released on June 17, 2014.
-A playable demo was released on the PlayStation Network and Xbox Marketplace on June 3, 2014, with cover athletes Jon Jones and Alexander Gustafsson as playable fighters.
 It is the first UFC game since THQ sold the license to Electronic Arts.

-A free-to-play mobile version of the game was released for iOS and Android devices on April 21, 2015.
-A sequel, EA Sports UFC 2, was released in March 2016.
-The third installment, EA Sports UFC 3, was released on February 2, 2018, and a fourth title, EA Sports UFC 4, was released on August 14, 2020.
+A downgraded port of the game was released for mobile devices in April 2015.

 Gameplay

 EA Sports UFC is a mixed martial arts fighting game based on the Ultimate Fighting Championship (UFC).
 Its artificial intelligence accommodates for changes in player strategies mid-game to make the gaming experience more realistic than in previous UFC games.
 The game also simulates "full body deformation" to connect players with their player-character.
 The Ultimate Fighter is featured at the start of Career Mode.
 Also included are perks unlocked throughout career to boost game-plans.